osbots1/osbots1.github.io/professionalProficiency.md

 # ★ ★ ★ ★ ★

-Most of my communication happens on Slack.
-I try to respond to questions and comments in a timely fashion, and routinely solicit information from the other group members.
-Here are some examples of my communication with BIT Platform members:
+I feel that our team's communication level is one of our strengths.
+Most of our remote communication happens on Slack (see below).
+When we were face to face, we quite often had constructive debates about the direction we should be taking the project, the technologies involved and the ways in which we should employ those technologies.
+The conversations were not only constructive, but educational and enjoyable!

 ![Team communication]({{ "/files/img/coms1.jpg" | absolute_url }})